 Benign Paroxysmal Positional Vertigo

-In benign paroxysmal positional vertigo (BPPV), short (< 60 sec) episodes of vertigo occur with certain head positions.
+In benign paroxysmal positional vertigo, short (< 60 sec) episodes of vertigo occur with certain head positions.
 Nausea and nystagmus develop.
 Diagnosis is clinical.
 Treatment involves canalith repositioning maneuvers.
 Drugs and surgery are rarely, if ever, indicated.

 Vertigo is triggered when the patient’s head moves (eg, when rolling over in bed or bending over to pick up something).
-Acute vertigo lasts only a few seconds to minutes; episodes tend to peak in the morning and abate throughout the day.
+Acute paroxysms of vertigo last only a few seconds to minutes; episodes tend to peak in the morning and abate throughout the day.
 Nausea and vomiting may occur, but hearing loss and tinnitus do not.

 BPPV usually subsides spontaneously in several weeks or months but may continue for months or years.
-Because the condition can be long-lasting, drug treatment (like that used in Meniere disease—see Meniere Disease : Treatment) is not recommended.
+Because the condition can be long-lasting, drug treatment (like that used in Meniere disease) is not recommended.
 Often, the adverse effects of drugs worsen dysequilibrium.

 Because BPPV is fatigable, one therapy is to have the patient perform provocative maneuvers early in the day in a safe environment.
 Symptoms are then minimal for the rest of the day.

-Canalith repositioning maneuvers (Epley maneuver [see see Figure: The Epley maneuver.] and Semont maneuver) involve moving the head through a series of specific positions intended to return the errant canalith to the utricle.
-After performing these maneuvers, the patient should remain erect or semi-erect for 1 to 2 days.
-Both maneuvers can be repeated as necessary.
+Canalith repositioning maneuvers (most commonly the Epley maneuver, or, alternatively, the Semont maneuver or Brandt-Daroff exercises) involve moving the head through a series of specific positions intended to return the errant canalith to the utricle.
+After performing the Epley or Semont maneuvers, the patient should remain erect or semi-erect for 1 to 2 days, avoiding neck flexion or extension.
+These maneuvers can be repeated as necessary.
+In contrast, the Brandt-Daroff exercises are performed by the patient at home 5 times in a row, 3 times/day.

 For the Semont maneuver, the patient is seated upright in the middle of a stretcher.
 The patient’s head is rotated toward the unaffected ear; this rotation is maintained throughout the maneuver.
 Next, the torso is lowered laterally onto the stretcher so that the patient is lying on the side of the affected ear with the nose pointed up.
 After 3 min in this position, the patient is quickly moved through the upright position without straightening the head and is lowered laterally to the other side now with the nose pointed down.
 After 3 min in this position, the patient is slowly returned to the upright position, and the head is rotated back to normal.